 If only one tenant is named on the agreement, the other people living in the house are licencees and not tenants.
 While the official tenant remains in the property the other residents share the basic rights afforded to the tenant by law as well as the rights outlined in the tenancy agreement.
 However, if this tenant leaves the remaining residents will only have the rights given to licencees.
 If the official tenant has left and you wish to regain vacant possession of the property you must only give the remaining occupants "reasonable packing up time by way of notice.
 You do not need a court order to remove these people from your property, but if they refuse to leave you should seek legal advice before attempting to evict them.

 All of the terms included in your tenancy agreement must be fair to your tenants.
-If the Office of Fair Trading decides that a term is seen as unfair, it will be unenforceable.
-The Office of Fair Trading has drawn up a guide, which explains the type of term that could be considered unfair.
+If a term has been found to be unfair, it will be unenforceable.
+The Competition and Markets Authority has drawn up guidance on the types of contract terms which could be considered to be unfair.
 Examples of unfair terms include:

 - any term taking away the tenant's basic rights